Chapter 5: The Gunslinger: Development

 Lucasfilm and Disney announced the development of a new live action Star Wars series that would be released for their streaming service Disney+ in November 2017.
 The series would be focused in the Mandalorians exploring the "scum and villainy" of the Star Wars universe taking place five years the events of the film Return of the Jedi (1983).
 The series would later reveal its official title The Mandalorian alongside the official premise.
 Lucasfilm president Kathleen Kennedy saw the opportunity of the series to allow a diverse group of writers and directors to create their own Star Wars stories.
-In March 2018, John Favreau was hired by Lucasfilm to be the head writer of the series, while Dave Filoni was announced to direct two episodes for the series by October, who also serves as the writer of the episode.
+In March 2018, Jon Favreau was hired by Lucasfilm to be the head writer of the series, while Dave Filoni was announced to direct two episodes for the series by October, who also serves as the writer of the episode.
 Favreau and Filoni executive produce the series, alongside Kennedy and Colin Wilson.
 The first season's fifth episode titled "Chapter 5: The Gunslinger", was released on Disney+ on December 6, 2019.